ericminikel/cureffi/_posts/2016-09-12-isothermal-titration-calorimetry.markdown

 ![](/media/2016/09/itc_data_analysis.png)

 At the end of all that, you'll have a curve with a fitted line and parameters.
+To make a nice 2-panel plot with the subtracted data as well as the model and fit, go to Analysis > Final Figure.
+If you want the legend with the fitted thermodynamic parameters to display, you have to copy and paste it over from the ADeltaH window where it was born.
+You may also want to fiddle with axis display increments as the defaults aren't always legible.
 Here's what my data looked like:

 [![](/media/2016/09/itc_prp_fetmpyp.png)](/media/2016/09/itc_prp_fetmpyp.pdf)